 1) Is this new territory for me in terms of the demands on my body?

 2) Does the training plan involve any two hour plus sessions where I need to be on my “A” game?

 3) Am I worried about not being disciplined when drinking and not end up in a club at 3am with a funnel of purple nasty in one hand and a midget called Rusty in the other?

 4) Does drinking hit me hard with energy levels and might make the difference in outcome I.e. am I pushing podium spots or age group inclusion at international level

 If the answer to any of that is yes give it up for the training and crack on for some PB’s and love the sport.
 If not enjoy the odd drink don’t sweat it and get that balance you need.
+So do you need to give up drinking when training for a triathlon?
 The choice is yours!